 Paddlers can also enjoy breathtaking bioluminescent tours, where special fish light up the water beneath you at night and leave a glowing trail behind your kayak.
 With calm tranqill waters on offer, there’s no better place or better way to experience the incredible biodiversity Florida has to offer - and with the calm waters on offer, using an inflatable canoe is perfectly fine for this kayaking trip.

 As the name suggests, Devils River isn’t exactly a cakewalk.
 Adventure seekers come here to get off the grid and take on the nearly 50-mile river over the course of four or five days, camping out on islands along the way.

 Slow moving pools provide excellent opportunities for fishing, while scattered Class I and II rapids keep things interesting.
 Due to the nature more extreme nature of the Class I + II rapids, these waterways are not particularly suited to inflatable fishing kayaks.
 As a whole, Devils River is best suited for intermediate and advanced paddlers, but there are plenty of calm areas where beginners will feel comfortable as well.
 Check out this link for further info.

 Alabama’s largest lake is also an amazing flat water kayaking destination.
 Beginners can enjoy stress-free paddling away from boat traffic in one of the lake’s many coves, while more advanced kayakers can take on the clear open water.
 If you’re into kayak fishing, the lake offers excellent bass fishing all year long.
-Rentals are avaliable from these guys
+Rentals are available from these guys.

 Spanning nearly 1,500 miles from the Grand Canyon in the west to the state of Arkansas in the east, the Arkansas River has everything from relaxing float trips to crazy Class IV rapids.
 If you find yourself far out west, you’ll have an amazing view of the Rocky Mountains surrounding the river.
 The highlight is a deep canyon known as the Royal Gorge, where Class IV rapids take you on a wild ride through the narrow rocks until you come out at Canon City.